 formulating questions to address inconsistencies and conspicuous absences (details that should be present but are not, such as a calendar without dates)

-As a parent, you can help your children hone these abilities by encouraging meaningful interactions with art.
+As a parent, you can help your children develop these abilities by encouraging meaningful interactions with art.
 Not sure where to begin?
 Let these expert tips lead the way.

 For older kids, the Art Institute suggests letting them explore the museum independently, as well as sitting together to sketch and share observations about a work that your child likes, if time and space permit.
 If exhibits are related to what your child is studying in school, this can be a springboard for discussion too.

-Your opinion counts.
 “It doesn’t matter what the museum labels, the Wikipedia pages, or the textbooks say.
 Art becomes yours when you look at it,” says art teacher and museum educator Cindy Ingram.
-(She offers more advice on helping kids connect with art here.)
 Don’t be afraid to hazard a guess about the meaning or significance of an art piece—it can be fun to see how you or your child’s interpretation of a work differs from the artist’s intention.

 What’s going on in this picture?